-A revocable living trust is a type of trust that can be changed at any time.
-If you have second thoughts about a provision in the trust or if you change your mind about who should be a beneficiary, you can modify the trust's terms with a trust amendment.
-You can revoke or undo the entire trust if you decide that it just doesn't serve your purposes any longer.
+A revocable living trust can be changed at any time.
+You can modify it with a trust amendment if you have second thoughts about a provision in the trust's terms, such as if you change your mind about who should be a beneficiary.

+A revocable trust offers no protection if you're sued—your assets are at risk just as if you still owned them in your own name.
+They're considered for Medicaid planning purposes.
 The law takes the position that if you can undo or change the trust at any time, you still own the assets.

 What Can a Revocable Trust Do?

 A revocable trust can protect the privacy of your property and beneficiaries when you die as well.
 Because it's not subject to probate, your trust agreement remains a private document.
 It doesn't become a public record for all the world to see.

 Irrevocable trusts can take on many forms and can be used to accomplish a variety of estate planning goals.

-An AB trust is created for the benefit of a surviving spouse and it's also irrevocable.
-It can make full use of the deceased spouse's exemption from estate taxes through the funding of the B part of the trust at the time of death with property valued at or below the estate tax exemption.
+An AB trust is created for the benefit of a surviving spouse and it's irrevocable.
+It can make full use of the deceased spouse's exemption from estate taxes through funding of the B part of the trust at the time of death with property valued at or below the estate tax exemption.